The stats database

 stats_mysql_free_connections

 This table provides information about free connections in ProxySQL’s connection pool.
+Here is the statement used to create the table:

 CREATE TABLE stats_mysql_free_connections (